leonardo-lorenzon/leonardo-lorenzon/README.md

 ### Card Manager
 **Repository:** https://github.com/leonardo-lorenzon/CardManager

-This is an application I created to teach unit testing patterns and refactoring techniques that make tests easy to write and extend.
+This is an application I created to teach unit testing patterns and refactoring techniques that make tests easy to write and maintain.

 Take a look on the commits of this [MR](https://github.com/leonardo-lorenzon/CardManager/pull/1/commits).
 Each commit is a single pattern or technique.
 You can compare it side-by-side with the previous code.